ricsanfre/pi-cluster/documentation/node.md

 NTP configuration in `node1-node4` has been automated using ansible role **ricsanfre.ntp**

-## Storage configuration

-For `node1-node4` the partition created in boot time using most of the disk space (reserving just 30GB for the root filesystem),`/dev/sda2`, is added to a LVM Volume Group and create a unique Logical Volume which is formatted (ext4) and mounted as `/storage`.

-LVM partition and formatting tasks have been automated with Ansible developing the ansible role: **ricsanfre.storage** for managing LVM.
-`

-## iSCSI configuration
+## iSCSI configuration.
+Dedicated Disks

 Open-iscsi is used by Longhorn as a mechanism to expose Volumes within Kuberentes cluster.
 All nodes of the cluster need to be configured as iSCSI initiators, When configurin iSCSI initiator, authentication default parameters should not be included in `iscsid.conf` file and per target authentication parameters need to be specified because Longhorn local iSCSI target is not using any authentication.

 iSCSI initiator configuration in `node1-node4` have been automated with Ansible developing the ansible role: **ricsanfre.iscsi_initiator**.

+## iSCSI configuration.
+Centralized SAN

+`node1-node4` are configured as iSCSI Initiator to use iSCSI volumes exposed by `gateway`

+iSCSI configuration in `node1-node4`and iSCSI LUN mount and format tasks have been automated with Ansible developing a couple of ansible roles: **ricsanfre.storage** for managing LVM and **ricsanfre.iscsi_initiator** for configuring a iSCSI initiator.

+Further details about iSCSI configurations and step-by-step manual instructions are defined [here](./san_installation.md).

+Each node add the iSCSI LUN exposed by `gateway` to a LVM Volume Group and create a unique Logical Volume which formatted (ext4) and mounted as `/storage`.

+Specific `node1-node4` ansible variables to be used by these roles are stored in [`vars/centralized_san/centralized_san_initiator.yml`](../ansible/vars/centralized_san/centralized_san_initiator.yml)

+< NOTE: Open-iscsi is used by Longhorn as a mechanism to expose Volumes within Kuberentes cluster.
+Authentication default parameters should not be included in `iscsid.conf` file and per target authentication parameters need to be specified because Longhorn local iSCSI target is not using any authentication.